dojo/framework/docs/en/creating-widgets/supplemental.md

 }
 ```

-## Implementing Custom Meta
+## Implementing custom meta

-You can create your own meta if you need access to DOM nodes.
+Widget implementors can create their own meta if they require access to any additional details about the widget's DOM nodes.

 ```ts
 import MetaBase from '@dojo/framework/widget-core/meta/Base';